FAQs

 Resident Cards

 Library cards are FREE to Washington County residents.
-You must present the following:
+You must present two different forms of ID:

-2) Proof of Washington County Residency (physical address, we do NOT accept P.O.
-Box numbers, PMB’s (Public Mail Boxes such as Mailboxes, ETC. or The Mail Shop), motel addresses, or Dixie Care and Share as an address.
+2) Proof of Permanent Address to establish Washington County Residency (physical address, we do not accept P.O.
+Box numbers, PMB’s (Public Mail Boxes such as Mailboxes, ETC. or the mail Shop), motel addresses, or Dixie Care and Share as an address.

 Non-Resident Cards